jonase/eastwood/README.md

 Note that if a library uses simply `(keys &env)` it will be analyzed with no problems, however because the values of `&env` are `Compiler$LocalBinding`s, there's no way for `tools.analyzer.jvm` to provide a compatible `&env`

+The following exception being thrown while linting is a symptom of this issue:

+    Exception thrown during phase :analyze of linting namespace immutable-bitset ClassCastException clojure.lang.PersistentArrayMap cannot be cast to clojure.lang.Compiler$LocalBinding

 ### Namespaces collision